Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

-Convolutional neural networks (CNNs) have shown promise for various computer vision tasks, such as action recognition \cite{pareek2021survey} and facial expression recognition \cite{li2020deep}.
-In general, 2D CNNs uses two dimensional (2D) convolutional kernels to pblackict the image category.
-The 2D convolutional kernels are able to leverage spatial context across the height and width of the images to make pblackictions.

-CNNs with spatio-temporal three dimensional (3D) convolutional kernels are verified more effective than 2D CNNs for exploring spatio-temporal information of videos \cite{hara2018can}.
-3D CNN can leverage spatio-temporal information to improve the performance but comes with a computational cost because of the increased number of parameters.
-Moreover, the 3D CNN only can deal with the videos with the fixed length becasuSe of the pre-defined kernels.

-Recurrent neural network (RNN) \cite{medsker2001recurrent,park2006multiscale} were proposed to process the time series data with various duration.
-Furthermore, Long short-term memory (LSTM) were developed to settle the vanishing gradient problem that can be encounteblack when training RNNs.
+Convolutional Neural Networks (CNNs) have shown excellent performances for various computer vision tasks, such as action recognition \cite{pareek2021survey} and FER \cite{li2020deep}.
+In general, for image classification, CNNs employ two dimensional convolutional kernels (denoted as 2D CNN) to leverage spatial context across the height and width of the images to make predictions.
+Compared with 2D CNN, CNNs with three-dimensional convolutional kernels (denoted as 3D CNN) are verified more effective for exploring spatio-temporal information of videos \cite{hara2018can}.
+3D CNN can take advantage of spatio-temporal information to improve the performance but comes with a computational cost because of the increased number of parameters.
+Moreover, the 3D CNN only can deal with videos with the fixed length due to the pre-defined kernels.
+Recurrent Neural Network (RNN) \cite{medsker2001recurrent} was proposed to process the time series data with various duration.
+Furthermore, Long Short-Term Memory (LSTM) was developed to settle the vanishing gradient problem that can be encountered when training RNNs.

-Unlike common video-based classification problems, MEs are subtle, rapid and involuntary facial expressions.
-Based on above characteristics of MEs, a variety of deep learning approaches have been proposed.
-In this paper, we introduced the approaches in the view of special blocks, network structure, and graph network.
+Unlike common video-based classification problems, for the recognition of subtle, fleeting, and involuntary MEs, various DL approaches have been proposed to boost MER performance.
+In this section, we introduced the approaches in the view of special blocks, network architecture, training strategy, and loss.